LyX: Missing Title When Passing `ignorenonframetext` to Beamer

 Prerequisites

 • The polyglossia and bidi packages.
-Again I’ve used those which come with TeXLive 2012.
+Again, I’ve used the versions that come with TeXLive 2012.

 • Good TrueType Hebrew fonts.
 I recommend Culmus 0.121 or newer.
-You may also try and use the fonts that come with your operating system, they might work as well.
+You may also try using the fonts that come with your operating system; they might work as well.

 Setting up the document